Make miniature paper Christmas houses with stunning metallic accents using the Foil Quill and a Silhouette Cameo cutting machine. Free SVG cut files.

 - Adhesive (Taper Runner or Glue Pen work well)

-Step 1: Download the cut file from the very bottom of this post and open it in Silhouette Studio.
+Step 1: Download the cut file from the very bottom of this post (enter your email in the box) and open it in Silhouette Studio.
 The file includes three parts: the main body of the house, the roof piece and the trim pieces that go around the doors and windows.
 Separate each part and move the parts you won’t be using off of the cutting mat.
 Do not adjust the colors of the lines.
 It’s important that the designs are in black and the shape outlines are red.
 That’s how the machine will know which parts to cut and which parts to foil.

 Step 2: Open the Foil Quill kit.
 The following items are included: